JaykaStudios/JaykaStudios.github.io/content/en/homepage/about.md

 header_menu: true
 ---

-Jayka Studios builds games to bring people together.
-It draws inspiration from everyday life, current affairs, and Indian culture.
-The studio is based in India.
+Jayka Studios: Crafting games to connect people - games that are unique and violence-free with a touch of the vibrant Indian culture.The studio is based in India.